Swarmed: Plot

 The cook-off finally starts, and Heydon comes to try to convince Washburn that they have to shut it down.
 But before he can, the swarm arrives and begin to attack the crowd, including killing a sadistic reporter, Melanie Sheer, while her cameraman, Chuey, safely video tapes in a phone booth.
 Washburn attempts to hide in a dunk tank, but two wasps kill him when they crawl down the hose he is breathing through and sting his mouth.
 Eventually, Kent and Cristina arrive and begin administering antivenom to the stung, using tire patching spray to close up the wasps' breathing holes.
 Q also arrives and begins attracting the wasps to a golf cart, in hopes of trapping them inside a garage.
 While he does so, Kent, Cristina, and Rafe begin gathering petrol tanks and gasoline, so as to destroy the swarm once they get it trapped.
 Q manages to get the wasps inside, and they ignite the gas with Rafe's lighter.
 However, after fire kills the wasps and destroys the garage, the queen manages to escape the inferno and makes a run for Q, but is sucked up by Rafe with the portable vacuum cleaner he was given to clean up any wasp carcases; he throws it into the fire.

 Kent and Cristina start dating and go to dinner.
-Meanwhile, it is revealed that the queen managed to survive the blaze and is in the process of laying eggs.
+Meanwhile, it is revealed that the queen, still trapped in the melted vacuum, surviveed the blaze and is in the process of laying eggs.